laurenmarietta/GovLens/README.md

 git clone https://github.com/--your-github-name--/GovLens.git
 ```

-Navigate to the base directory of the reposistory and prepare to install depedencies.
+Navigate to the base directory of the repository and prepare to install depedencies.

+### Set up virtual environment

 To start, it is recommend to create a
 [virtual environment](https://virtualenv.pypa.io/en/stable/userguide/).
 If you have not